lipupini/lipupini/collection/README.md

 {"visibility":"public"}
 ```

+The root `.lipupini` folder also contains a `.webfinger.json` file.
 See `plugin/Lipupini/WebFinger/README.md` for information about the `.webfinger.json` file.

 ## Vision